openstack-archive/fuel-ccp/doc/source/config/types.rst

 Allowed content:

-- This key has a restricted format, example of this format can be found in ``fuel-ccp`` git repository in ``etc/topology-example.yaml`` file.
+- This key contains a regular expression to match one or several nodes at once, example can be found in ``fuel-ccp`` git repository in ``etc/topology-example.yaml`` file.
+  If your environment contains more then 9 nodes, you must specify the "end-of-line", because expression like node([1-5]| 10| 11) will also match node12, node13 etc. Example can be found in ``fuel-ccp`` git repository in ``etc/topology-with-large-number-of-nodes.yaml`` file.

+- The roles specified for the key will apply to all matched nodes.

 .. _registry: